 I’m not loving the fact that our improvement cards aren’t the greatest in the world (the Eight fills up the 4-straight on board)…but I’m not folding either.
 I’d assume the WT player has a big hand (by his standards), likely two pair or a set, and just has no idea how to size correctly postflop.

 Also remember that WT players tend to think of bet sizes in absolute dollars, so if $175 seems like a lot of money to him in real-life he may think his check/raise is large (even though it’s small relative to the pot).

 Turn ($617): T♠ 9♥ 7♣ 3♦

 WT bets $200, Jack calls $200, Hero calls $200

 Again the WT player makes an horribly sized bet.
 Once Jack calls we are getting almost 5:1 on our money and can easily call with just a draw.
 Really not much to talk about here as this is strictly a pot odds decision and luckily for Hero, he got ’em.

 River ($1,217): T♠ 9♥ 7♣ 3♦ 3♣

 WT checks, Jack checks, Hero ???

 The river pairs the board and now things get interesting.
-Both players check to Hero on the river and Hero needs to decide if he wants to check behind or go all-in as a bluff the river.
+Both players check to Hero on the river and Hero needs to decide if he wants to check behind or go all-in as a perfect GTO river bluff.
 On the river the stack sizes are: